Played with Helgi og hljóðfæraleikararnir at Kex.

 Definately their best album to date, have come a long way, don't remember any band quite like Fraebbblarnir.

-Great fun album, even though the members are getting older there is still something youthful and exciting about the
+Great fun album, even though the members are getting older there is still something youthful and exciting about the album.

 As a hippie, the album reminded me why the punk scene was necessary when it came along.